tap349/tap349.github.io/_posts/2018-05-23-webpack-rails-webpacker.md

   - set :copy_files, %w[node_modules]
   ```

-  _node\_modules/_ directory is just not used in production - Webpack includes
+  _node\_modules/_ directory is just not used in production - imported npm
-  imported npm packages into output bundle (precompiled pack from _public/packs/_
+  packages are included into output bundles by Webpack (Webpacker compiles
-  in Webpacker terminology).
+  packs to _public/packs/_).

 - add custom asset tasks for Capistrano